ashwini56/etheftQML/README.md

 - http-server

 ### To run the software
-- Run the backend server by running the command python app.py in /etheftQML-main directory [^1]
+- Run the backend server by running the command python app.py in /etheftQML-main directory
 - To start the frontend, run http-server in ~/templates and navigate to 127.0.0.1:8000

-[^1]: Time series dataset used in QSVM (/data/electricity_KNNImputer.csv) is a heavier to add to this repo.
-We will upload it shortly.